-Where the Proposed Scheme introduces a change to a junction layout, the impact on pedestrians has been assessed using a set of criteria which has been derived from guidance listed in Section 6.9.
-The contents of Table 6.12 outline the assessment criteria for each junction.
+Where the Proposed Scheme introduces a change to a junction layout, the potential impact on pedestrians has been assessed using a set of criteria, which has been derived from a set of industry standards and guidance listed in Section 3.
+Table 6.3 outlines the assessment criteria for each junction.

-Table 6.12: Pedestrian Junction Assessment Criteria
+Table 6.3: Pedestrian Junction Assessment Criteria